michaelrkytch/streamsum/README.md

 The `Extract` protocol provides a single `extract` function which produces a sequence of zero or more 4-tuples from an `Object` implementing `Extract`.
 Tuples are of the form `[p s o t]`,  predicate (action), subject, object, time.

 To extract an arbitrary type, extend the `Extract` protocol to that type.
 By default vectors implement `Extract` as a pass-through.

+A Java client should ensure that any event objects passed to the input queue implement `streamsum.protocols.Extract`.

 ### Transformation